geopozo/container-tester/README.md

 Container-Tester is a small Python utility that helps you test your project on top of many different Linux distributions without having to run and maintain lots of Docker tests yourself.
 It provides a command-line interface (CLI) that can:

-- Build that Dockerfile into a Docker image and report its size and metadata.
+- Build that Dockerfile into a image and report its size and metadata.
 - Run a container from that image, execute a command inside it and capture the logs.
-- Optionally clean up Dockerfiles, images and containers when you are done.
+- Optionally clean up images and containers when you are done.
 - Iterate over a curated list of popular Python, Debian/Ubuntu, Fedora and Alpine base images defined in `docker-config.toml` and perform the above steps for each of them.

 Container-Tester uses the Docker SDK for Python to communicate with your local Docker daemon.
 If Docker is not running, it prints a helpful error message and exits.
 The tool emits machine-readable JSON describing every step so you can integrate it into other scripts or CI pipelines.